Part two of the Test of Competence is a practical exam known as the OSCE. In this part you'll be tested on your clinical and communication skills.

 Applying for readmission

-We’ll then send you an email with details of how to book and pay for your OSCE with one of our test providers.
+We’ll send you an email with details of how to book and pay for your OSCE with one of our test providers.

 Preparing for your OSCE